Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

 In axisymmetric vortex ring computations, the mass and momentum conservation equations have been solved using ANSYS Fluent.
-Figure\ref{fig:C_RingDomain}(a) illustrates the domain used in these computations.
-The extent of the fluid domain used is 3.5$d_s$ in the radial direction, $r_R$, and 14$d_s$ in the axial direction, $x_R$.
-The circular nozzle, 1$ d_s $ in length, protrudes into the domain from the left, with the origin of the coordinate system positioned at the nozzle exit.
+Figure \ref{fig:C_RingDomain}(a) illustrates the domain used in these computations.
+The fluid domain extends $3.5d_s$ in the radial direction, $r_R$, and $14d_s$ in the axial direction, $x_R$.
+The circular nozzle, of length $d_s$, protrudes into the domain from the left, with the origin of the coordinate system positioned at the nozzle exit.
 In the figure, the pressure outlet boundary condition, highlighted in blue, is applied to the rightmost boundary and the boundary along the axial direction, located 3.5$ d_s $ from $ x_R $.
 A wall boundary condition, highlighted in black, is applied to the outer nozzle boundary and the leftmost boundary, which is attached to the nozzle.
-The inlet boundary condition, highlighted in red, is specified at the nozzle exit, from where a brief discharge of fluid occurs into the domain.
+The inlet boundary condition, highlighted in red, is specified at the nozzle exit, through which fluid is discharged into the domain.
 For the computation of the vortex ring, we used the same fluid properties, temporal and spatial discretization schemes, and residue criteria as those used for the clapping computations.
 A time step of 10 ms was chosen to ensure CFL$\leq$0.5.
 A mesh independence study was performed using three mesh configurations: a coarse mesh with an element size of 2 mm and a total element count of 30,471; a medium mesh with an element size of 1 mm and a total element count of 1,21,250; and a fine mesh with an element size of 0.5 mm and a total element count of 4,84,997.
 The meshes were constructed entirely using quadrilateral elements.
-We compared the mesh types during the vortex formation phase, when vorticity feeding into the ring is complete and the circulation reaches a steady value.
+The mesh types are compared at the isolated vortex ring formation time, $t_R$, when the shed vorticity has rolled up into an isolated and nearly steady vortex ring structure, as shown in figure~\ref{fig:C_Ring_flowField}(a).
 The circulation of the ring during this phase, $ \Gamma_R $, is used as a metric for mesh comparison. $ \Gamma_R $ ($ =\int{\omega_R dA_{cr|R}} $) is calculated over the core region, $ A_{cr|R} $, where most of the azimuthal vorticity of the vortex ring, $ \omega_R $, is concentrated.
 To identify the core region, Danaila {\it et al.} \cite{Danaila08} provided a detailed discussion on the vorticity selection criteria.
 Based on their work, we defined the core region using the criterion: $ \omega_R \geq 5\% \ \omega_{R_{\text{max}}} $.
 For the impulse program of $ u_p $ with $ l_s/d_s = 3 $, the circulation values obtained for the coarse, medium, and fine meshes are 36.443 cm$^2$/s, 36.297 cm$^2$/s, and 36.452 cm$^2$/s, respectively.
 This shows that the circulation values are almost constant across mesh types.
 As the difference in the circulation values between the medium and fine meshes is less than 0.5\% of the medium mesh value, we used the medium mesh type for the computations of the remaining cases in the parametric space.